teracow/googliser/README.md

 `-d` or `--debug`

-Output debug info to file.
+Append debug info to file.
+Default is no debug file created.
+If selected, output is appended to 'googliser-debug.log' in working directory.

 **Examples:**